Your expert guide to exploring Maya ruins in Yucatán

 The Ruta Puuc

 Because the Ruta Puuc sites tend to be visited in a block all in one day, I shall deal with them more or less as a group.
 The most important thing to know about the Ruta Puuc is that the sites are gloriously under-visited, which is great for you if you’re excited about visiting archaeological sites and really feeling their magic and atmosphere.
-Personally, there is little I love more than exploring a deserted Mayan ruin.
+Personally, there is little I love more than exploring a deserted Maya ruin.

 Puuc is the Mayan word for hills and although you’d be forgiven for laughing at the idea of hills in Yucatan, it is slightly hillier here than anywhere else in the state.